 A trophic guild represents a group of species using similar resources and forms a basic component of food webs.
 The concept has been proved to be practical in current ecology because it condenses broad taxonomic information into distinct functional groups in communities (Blondel, 2003).
 In this study, we classified arthropod samples into four trophic guilds (one predator and three prey guilds): 1) “Predators” consisted of spiders and ladybeetles, which are the primary GAPs in rice farms.
 2) “Rice herbivores” consisted of major rice pests, including planthoppers, leafhoppers, and stink bugs.
-3) “Tourist herbivores” consisted of herbivorous species without direct trophic association with rice plants, including some grasshoppers and leaf beetles.
+3) “Tourist herbivores” consisted of herbivorous species without direct trophic association with rice plants, including grasshoppers and leaf beetles.
 4) “Detritivores” consisted of arthropods that feed on decaying organic material or plankton, including various midge and fly species.
 The classification of prey guilds was based on a combination of literature surveys and k-means clustering of stable isotope signatures of arthropod samples (see Appendix A: Fig. S1 for a stable isotope biplot for the three prey sources).
 The arthropod families/genera in each trophic guild are detailed in Appendix A: Table S1.
 This study focused on the trophic interactions between generalist predators and their prey sources and therefore did not consider less abundant trophic guilds (e.g., parasitoids) in subsequent analyses.

 2.4.
 Data analyses

-To quantify the diet composition of predators, we constructed Bayesian stable isotope mixing models using the R MixSIAR package (Stock and Semmens, 2016) to estimate the proportions of different prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores) in predators’ diet.
+To quantify the diet composition of predators, we constructed Bayesian stable isotope mixing models using the R MixSIAR package (Stock et al. 2018) to estimate the proportions of different prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores) in predators’ diet.
 In the mixing models, individual farm-year combination and crop stage were included as fixed effects for predator isotope data; isotope data for the three prey guilds were pooled respectively to generate fixed source values because of their high mobility across farms (Mazzi and Dorn, 2012; Sun et al., 2015).
 Isotope data at the seedling stage for the three study years were omitted from the analysis due to insufficient sample sizes for model estimation.
 To improve our model estimates, carbon and nitrogen concentration dependencies as well as the residual/process errors were incorporated (Phillips and Koch, 2002; Stock and Semmens, 2016).
 Trophic discrimination factors (TDFs) were estimated from the diet-dependent discrimination equation proposed by Caut et al. (2009).
 We ran three Markov Chain Monte Carlo (MCMC) chains, each with 50,000 iterations and a burn-in number of 25,000, along with a non-informative Dirichlet prior.
 Chain convergence was assessed via Gelman-Rubin and Geweke diagnostics.
-Bayesian posterior median estimates of diet composition (for each farm-year-stage combination) were extracted for further analyses.
+Bayesian posterior median estimates of diet composition (for each year-farm-stage combination) were extracted for further analyses.
+(Bayesian posterior means, SDs, medians, and 95% credible intervals were provided in Appendix B.)